 Avoid air that's too humid or too dry

-Dehumidifier: Frigidaire FFAD5033R1 Energy Star Dehumidifier with Effortless Humidity Control
+Dehumidifier: FFAD3033R1 Energy Star Dehumidifier with Effortless Humidity Control

 Operation is, like the name suggests, effortless—all you need to do is press a few buttons to select your desired humidity level and it will run until the tank is almost full.
 Though you do have to empty the tank and clean the filter regularly (how often depends on how humid it is), otherwise you can just ignore it—and enjoy cutting down on home allergens.

 Though humid air can be a problem, dry air can also be a problem, irritating your nose and lungs.
 In this case, you'll want to add some moisture to the air with a humidifier.
-Among these, the whisper-quiet Crane, which can humidify a 300 to 900 foot room, remains our favorite.
-The Crane EE-6902 surpasses the competition to deliver excellent humidifying with features like warning lights, a timer function, a remote control and built-in air freshener.
+Among these, the whisper-quiet Levoit, which can humidify a 300 room is our favorite.
+The Levoit LV600H surpasses the competition to deliver excellent humidifying with features like warning lights, a remote control and built-in air freshener.
 It will also keep your bank account happy, as it doesn’t require any replacement parts, like filters, to keep it working all season long.
-One of the best features is the antimicrobial on the base, which prevents bacterial and mold growth.
-It's recommended that you rinse your humidifier daily and clean it weekly.
-With the antimicrobial coating, cleaning is easy.
-Read our full review of the Crane for all the details.

 Keep clothes & linens clean with an allergy-friendly washing machine

-Washing bedding regularly—once a week—is key to keep it free of allergy irritating dust and dust mites.
-Additionally, washing clothing, especially outerwear, frequently can help prevent members of the household from tracking allergens in from the outside.
-You'll also want to keep bathmats, towels, curtains, cushion slipcovers and throw rugs as clean as possible by throwing them in the wash, if you can (be sure to check the manufacturer's care instructions first).
+Washing bedding once a week is the key to keeping it free of irritating dust and dust mites.
+Washing your clothing frequently, especially outerwear, also helps prevent bringing in allergens from outside.
+Keep bathmats, towels, curtains, cushion slipcovers and throw rugs as clean as possible by throwing them in the wash, too, if you can.
+(Check the manufacturer's care instructions first.)

-A regular cycle in hot water should suffice, but if you're in the market for a new washer, LG has a special allergy cycle that cleans with hot steam to remove 95% of allergens, making it the perfect way to get dust out of bedding, towels and just about everything else.
-The WT7700 can handle any laundry task you have for it, with a heavy duty 5.7 cubic foot capacity and a speedy TurboWash cycle for quicker cleaning so you can get the laundry done and move on with your life.
+A regular cycle in hot water should suffice for most items, but if you're in the market for a new washer, look for a sanitize mode or a mode that meets NSF protocol P351, which means it sanitizes items and kills dust mites and other allergens.
+Kenmore has a special allergy cycle that cleans with hot steam to remove 95 percent of allergens, making it the perfect way to get dust out of bedding, towels and just about everything else.
+The Elite 31553 washer can handle any laundry task you have for it, with a heavy-duty, 5.2-cubic-foot capacity and a speed wash cycle for quicker cleaning so you can get the laundry done and move on with your life.